bbbenji/PMSBLM/README.md

 ## Notes

 - Why Torx screws?
 Because the Mini's heatbed screw holes are not as deep as the Mk3's.
 Hex screws will sit proud of the bed.
-Update: Any DIN 965 or DIN 7991 M3x16 screws should work as they share the same dimensions.
+Update: Most torx M3x16 screws should work as they share similar dimensions.
 - Why low-profile locknuts?
 Actually the only area the low-profile locknut is required on is the top center mount point.
 This allows clearing the Y-axis motor mount.
 - If you cannot find low-profile locknuts, you can use regular ones, but you will need 18mm M3 Torx screws.
 However, the top center point REQUIRES a 16mm Torx screw and low-profile locknut.
 If you cannot find a single low-profile locknut, you can sand one down to approx 3mm height.